 Placements are available in Business, Environmental Studies, Government, Global Affairs, Economics, Conflict, and in many more disciplines.
-All participants experience full cultural immersion by staying with a Brazilian family and earn a total of 9 academic credits for their international internship.
+All participants experience full cultural immersion by staying with a Brazilian family and earn a total of 6 credits from George Mason University.

 Photo of John, a GMU Intern in Brazil

 TED talk by Jaime Lerner, Urban Planner and former Mayor of Curitiba:

 Previous Internship Placements:Recent internships for George Mason University students have included: